arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 Let's move further with our task.

-We don't wanna by sending any push notifications from our development environment and from our test environment.
+We don't wanna be sending any push notifications from our development environment and from our test environment.
 What are our options?
 I don't like putting code such as `if Rails.env.test? || Rails.env.production?` into my codebase.
 It makes testing harder as well as playing with the application in development mode.
 For such usecases new